mn create-app example.micronaut.micronautguide \

 Create an application using the Micronaut Command Line Interface or with Micronaut Launch.

-If you use Micronaut Launch, select Micronaut Application as application type and add graalvm
+If you use Micronaut Launch, select Micronaut Application as application type and add graalvm, and serialization-jackson features.

 4.1.
 Service